-Burgess Hill Town Council will provide a written statement of support from the local councilor for the area.
+Burgess Hill Town Council will provide a written statement of support from the local councillor for the ward.

-Burgess Hill Town Council agree that Virgin Media as the owner of the asset have final say on any design and or colour scheme used on the cabinet.
+Burgess Hill Town Council agree that Virgin Media as the Owner of the asset have final say on any design and or colour scheme used on the cabinet.

 Due to the sensitivity of the electronic equipment inside of the cabinet, the colours used in the artwork must not increase the heat of the cabinet (solar gain).

-Burgess Hill Town Council will inform the VM via written and visual submission of the design and colour scheme to be used and obtain written permission (via email) from VM before any work is carried out.
+Burgess Hill Town Council will inform Virgin Media via written and visual submission of the design and colour scheme to be used and obtain written permission (via email) from VM before any work is carried out.

 Burgess Hill Town Council agree to take responsibility for keeping the design clean, intact and free of any future graffiti by monitoring the cabinets regularly, and undertake to make good any damage to the design without significantly altering the design in respect of content, colour or form.